Kristaps Porziņģis: 2013–14: Second season and NBA consideration

 Porziņģis opened his second season on Sevilla's main squad strong in his third game against the EuroLeague team Laboral Kutxa, leading them to a 20-point ACB victory on 2 November 2013.
 He notched 12 points, six rebounds, and four blocks.
-He broke his scoring record once more against Real Madrid on 30 November 2013, nearly leading his team to a victory.
+Porziņģis broke his scoring record once more against Real Madrid on 30 November 2013, nearly leading his team to a victory.
 Against the very same team on 6 April 2014, Porziņģis scored a career-high 20 points, nailing two three-pointers.
-Despite his team losing, he began to trend on social media because of his performance.
-He said, "It was a very good game for me on offense.
+Despite his team losing, Porziņģis began to trend on social media due to his performance.
+Porziņģis said, "It was a very good game for me on offense.
 I didn't get any rebounds in that game.
 I had a good shooting night, but could have helped more on defense.
 Still, fans in Madrid gave me a nice ovation when I fouled out and I liked that a lot."
 On 25 May, he got the chance to face his idol Justin Doellman of Barcelona, whom he called the "best power forward in Spanish basketball".
-He scored 14 points against Doellman's team.
+Porziņģis scored 14 points against Doellman's team.
 In May 2014, Porziņģis was selected in the ACB All-Young Players Team of the 2013–14 season.

 In April, Porziņģis declared himself eligible for the 2014 NBA draft.
-Before and after he made the decision, he drew interest from National Basketball Association (NBA) teams such as the Orlando Magic, who held the 12th overall pick, and traveled to Europe to scout him.
-The Oklahoma City Thunder reportedly were certainly going to select him with the 21st pick in the case that he remained.
+Before and after he made the decision, Porziņģis drew interest from National Basketball Association (NBA) teams such as the Orlando Magic, who held the 12th overall pick, and traveled to Europe to scout him.
+The Oklahoma City Thunder reportedly were certainly going to select Porziņģis with the 21st pick in the case that he remained.
 Porziņģis was considered an unfinished product and a top-15 draft pick.
 According to DraftExpress.com, he was the fourth-youngest prospect in their top-100 rankings.
-Shortly before the day of the draft, however, he withdrew his name.
+However, Porziņģis withdrew his name shortly before the draft.
 Porziņģis's agent Andy Miller released the information to ESPN, saying that his client did not feel prepared to become a part of the NBA and wanted to develop his skills until the 2015 draft.
-One of the league's general managers commented on him, "He's very talented.
+One of the league's general managers commented on Porziņģis, "He's very talented.
 He wasn't ready, but we would've seriously considered drafting him anyway.
 If he continues to develop his game, get more minutes and his body develops, I think he could be a top-five pick in 2015.
 He has that kind of talent."